DennisvHulten/Monostand-workflow/README.md

 Samples are split by site/location and hierarchically clustered on genetic distance (average linkage).
-Plotting each site's dendrogram separately, with a candidate cutoff line overlaid, gives a first visual read on whether a threshold produces a sensible number of distinct clusters per site before committing to a value.
+Plotting each site's dendrogram separately, with a candidate cutoff line overlaid gives a first visual read on whether the threshold produces a sensible number of distinct clusters per site before committing to a value.